npg70/galbreath-old/sources/kintyre-families.md

 * [William G-](/people/galbraith-william-1791-grieve.md) b.
 Ayrshire, moved to Southend in 1851
 * [John G-](/people/galbraith-john-1824-paterson.md) (son) got another lease in 1861.
     * William is the son of *Peter Galbraith* and *Jean Logan*, baptized in Dalrymple, Ayr on 9 Dec 1791.
 He married in Dalrymple 25 Aug 1818 to **Mary Grieve**.
+    * John Galbraith, son of *William Galbraith* and *Mary Grieve*, was baptized in Dalrymple, Ayr 28 Mar 1824.
+He married Stewarton, Ayr 18711 to Catharine Paterson.

 ---